ionic-team/ionic-docs/versioned_docs/version-v5/vue/your-first-app/6-deploying-mobile.md

 ![Android Camera permissions](/img/guides/first-app-cap-ng/android-permissions-photo.png)

-Our Photo Gallery app has just been deployed to Android and iOS devices. 🎉
+Our Photo Gallery app has now been deployed to Android and iOS devices. 🎉

 In the final portion of this tutorial, we’ll use the Ionic CLI’s Live Reload functionality to quickly implement photo deletion - thus completing our Photo Gallery feature.